The Lost Dutchman Marathon is held annually over President's Day weekend.

 Race Pacers: The marathon features race pacers to help runners with their personal race goals.

 Registration: Registration Details.
-Registration for the Lost Dutchman Marathon is available online, by mail or in person near race day space permitting.
+Registration for the Lost Dutchman Marathon is available online or in person near race day space permitting.
 Register today at ChronoTrack.
 There is no race day marathon registration.
 The minimum age is 14 and maximum time for all entrants is 6 1/4 hours - strictly enforced.

 Registration Fees: